 If they include a non-compete clause, for example, you could have trouble getting a job if you ever leave the practice.

 A comprehensive contract is one that documents every aspect of the job in writing.
-Don’t rely on verbal promises made to you during the interview process.
-If you know people that already work there, do not assume that you’ll see the same benefits as them.
+Don’t rely on verbal promises made to you during the interview process or letter of intent.
+If you know people that already work there, do not assume that you’ll see the same benefits they do.

 From your schedule to your salary, the document should outline every aspect of the job.
 Your lawyer will ensure that everything that needs to be in the contract is there.